Opinion: We really need to talk about ‘eldest daughter syndrome’

 The eldest child is the guinea pig.
 The test run.

 There is an inherited pressure that the eldest daughter in any family carries with her.
-For most people it manifests as stress and anxiety, and in extreme cases it can become as powerful as a post-traumatic stress disorder.
+For most people it manifests as stress and anxiety, and in extreme cases it can become as powerful as post-traumatic stress disorder.

-The extreme version of this is called Parentification, when children become what is known as “little parents” by taking on many of the roles and responsibilities that their exhausted parents are unable to fulfil.
+The extreme version of this is called parentification, when children become what is known as “little parents” by taking on many of the roles and responsibilities that their exhausted parents are unable to fulfil.

 Domestic and caring roles are always a bone of contention in any household.
 In order to find out where the cascade of pressures comes from we have to take notice of the structural aspects of our society that facilitate this pressure.
 We have to look beyond the dishwasher.